MasonNjos/SFWE301/README.md

 17.once the react project starts to compile and build

-18.will then show a web page with the project in it
+it will then show a web page with the project in it

 Once that is done the project should be good to go/